konadan808/HTML-and-CSS-Projects/One-Page-Website/README.md

 # One-Page Website
 Introduction:
-	Course assignment of building a single page HTML website.
+	Course assignment of building a single page HTML website with CSS styling.
 This webage is designed with the objective of introducing a game I personally am quite fond of, Satisfactory.
 Code Highlights:
 	- Division (<div>) element
 	- Styling <style> element